harmony-development/legato-old/API.md

     "data": interface{}
 }
 ```
-This applies to all serverbound and clientbound packets.
+This applies to all server-bound and client-bound packets.

 ## Server Bound API
 * **Login Event**